 Step 3: Prepare for the Botox Treatment Properly

-To ensure a successful treatment, follow certain guidelines before your session of injection.
+To ensure a successful treatment, follow certain guidelines before your injection session.
 Your provider will give specific instructions to prevent muscle weakness and other potential issues.

 Before Your Botulinum Toxin Injections